akemin-dayo/PHPCraft/README.md

 ## Which Minecraft versions are supported?

-PHPCraft currently targets and supports Minecraft Beta b1.7.3 ([Beta/pre-Netty Protocol 14](https://wiki.vg/Protocol_version_numbers#Beta)), but you can connect to it with modern (Netty) Minecraft versions (1.8.9 and 1.7.10) using [DirtMultiVersion](https://github.com/DirtPowered/DirtMultiversion), with support for all newer versions including 1.18.1 and 1.17.1 provided by [ViaVersion](https://github.com/ViaVersion/ViaVersion) ([see below](#screenshots) for screenshots!).
+PHPCraft currently targets and supports Minecraft Beta b1.7.3 ([Beta/pre-Netty Protocol 14](https://wiki.vg/Protocol_version_numbers#Beta)), but you can connect to it with modern Minecraft versions using [ViaProxy](https://github.com/RaphiMC/ViaProxy) (recommended) or [DirtMultiVersion](https://github.com/DirtPowered/DirtMultiversion) — [see below](#screenshots) for screenshots!

 I _would_ have targeted and supported a modern Minecraft version if I were writing PHPCraft from scratch today, but since this is based off of an existing project that already had a large amount of work done for b1.7.3 already… supporting a modern version would have pretty much required a full rewrite and would be a _lot_ of work for what is again, just a project I'm doing for fun in my free time.

 (Maybe if I ever somehow just have _too_ much free time some day, perhaps… ;P)

-**※ Regarding Bedrock Edition clients connecting using [Geyser](https://github.com/GeyserMC/Geyser):** Geyser currently does not work correctly with PHPCraft for still-unknown reasons (all the blocks are invisible), despite the fact that Geyser _does_ work just fine with DirtMultiVersion when connected to other servers (which means it's likely an issue in PHPCraft specifically).
+**※ Regarding Bedrock Edition clients connecting using [Geyser](https://github.com/GeyserMC/Geyser):** Geyser may not work correctly with PHPCraft (all the blocks become invisible for some unknown reason).
+I'm not sure if this is still an issue with recent versions of Geyser, though.

 ---

 ## Screenshots

 ![A screenshot of Minecraft 1.17.1 connected to a PHPCraft server, showing a small house that was built from wood planks, a small pond, a tree, and various rose and dandelion flowers scattered about.](screenshots/Minecraft%201.17.1%20-%2001%20Day.png)
-<p align="center">A Minecraft 1.17.1 client connected to a PHPCraft server using <a href="https://github.com/DirtPowered/DirtMultiversion" target="_blank">DirtMultiVersion</a> (and <a href="https://github.com/ViaVersion/ViaVersion" target="_blank">ViaVersion</a>).
+<p align="center">A modern Minecraft 1.17.1 client connected to a PHPCraft server.
 A Minecraft Beta b1.7.3 client was also connected to the PHPCraft server at the same time, viewing the same world.<br><br><em>(There are no doors or beds because those blocks do not work correctly yet in PHPCraft.)</em></p>

 ![A screenshot of Minecraft 1.17.1 connected to a PHPCraft server, showing the interior of a small house that was built from wood planks.
 It is later in the day, and the sunlight is filtering through the glass roof.
 There are two furnaces, some bookshelves, a crafting table, a music player, a chair (actually an oak stair block), and a single stone slab intended to represent a desk.](screenshots/Minecraft%201.17.1%20-%2006%20Morning%20(Interior).png)
 <p align="center">The same Minecraft 1.17.1 client connected to the same PHPCraft server, but at a later time of day.</p>